Course Catalog

 Credit: 5

-Following successful completion of the academic hours, the student is placed in a selected physician's office for a two-month required clinical practicum, working directly under supervision.
-A balance of learning experiences in both the administrative and clinical areas of the medical facility will be provided for the student during this training period.
-Students do not receive monetary compensation for externship experience.
-Prerequisites: All previous program classes.
+Following successful completion of the academic hours, the student is placed in a selected medical office or clinic for a required clinical practicum, working directly under supervision of the medical provider.
+The student will experience both administrative and clinical areas of the medical facility during this training period.
+Students are unable to receive monetary compensation for the practicum/externship.
+Prerequisites: All previous program classes with a C or higher.
 Corequisite: MAP-602.